Alec P. Rhodes

 Hobart and William Smith Colleges

-My research asks how power and policy shapes inequality.
-One strand of research focuses on labor market inequality and the returns to worker power.
+My research asks how power and policy shapes economic inequality.
+One strand of research focuses on labor markets and the returns to worker power.
 Another

-strand considers the institutional and relational sources of disparities in financial markets.
-My published work has appeared in Rural Sociology, The Sociological Quarterly, and Social Science & Medicine, among other outlets.
+strand examines the institutional and relational sources of inequalities in credit markets.
+My published work has appeared in Social Forces, Social Problems, and Nature Human Behaviour, among other outlets.